REMOTE OTA

 Select Target Device 🚀

-This button is a device selector, when you click it, it will prompt to search and select a target device from your Thinger.io account.
+This button is a device selector.
+Upon activation, a prompt will appear for the selection of a target device from the user's Thinger.io account.

 Device Selector for OTA Updates over Visual Studio Code